ravi-aratchige/sapphire-intelligence/README.md

-# sapphire-intelligence
+# Sapphire Intelligence

-The brains behind Sapphire 💎
+This is the AI application for Sapphire.